Dentures Mesquite

 Are Implant Dentures More Expensive?

 Yes, implant dentures do tend to cost more than traditional dentures.
 Instead of being supported by the function and shape of gum tissue, implant dentures are held in place by a series of dental implants that are put directly into the jawbone.
-This allows for many additional benefits, including a more lifelike appearance and having additional stability.
+This allows for many additional benefits, including a more lifelike appearance and additional stability.
 You don’t need to worry about having your dentures replaced every 5 to 7 years either, as they are made to be long-lasting.

 Does Dental Insurance Cover Dentures?